danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ## ml5.js library
 Given the limitations of time and space, and in line with the book thus far, this chapter will experiment with the ml5.js machine learning library, a JavaScript framework that can be run in a web browser just like p5.js.
 Aiming to make machine learning accessible to a wide audience, especially programming beginners, ml5.js is built on top of the more complex TensorFlow JavaScript library.[^tensor] Furthermore, the ml5.js site consists of extensive code examples and tutorials with pre-trained models that have been created using prior training processes.[^ml5]

-Working towards the final chapter, "Afterword" — which can be likened to positive reinforcement for having finished your learning so far — we have appropriated an example from ml5.js: `CharRNN_Text`.
+Working towards the final chapter, "Afterword: Recurrent Imaginaries" — which can be likened to positive reinforcement for having finished your learning so far — we have appropriated an example from ml5.js: `CharRNN_Text`.
 Instead of using the pre-trained model provided by ml5.js that was trained using the literary works of Virginia Woolf, we offer another pre-trained model[^training] based all the chapters of this book.
 In this way our final example learns from previous chapters and generates a new text based on the generalized style of the others.
-Of course there is a process of reduction here that exemplifies some of the political issues we have raised previously in terms of knowledge production.[^issues]
+Of course there is a process of reduction here that exemplifies some of the political issues we have raised before with regard to knowledge production.[^issues]

 The training process uses a "Recurrent Neural Network" (RNN) and "Long Short Term Memory" (LSTM) that analyze and model sequential data, character by character.
-Both bare useful in terms of character-by-character training because the order, and context of the text are important to generate sentences that make sense to human readers (this is related to the field of natural language processing).
+Both are useful in terms of character-by-character training because the order, and context of the text are important to generate sentences that make sense to human readers (this is related to the field of "natural language processing").
 This recurrent type of neural network can capture long-term dependencies in a corpus in order to make sense of the text pattern through many iterations of the training process, using markdowns in the form of characters and symbols from each chapter as raw data.
 What we end up with more or less makes sense, in its processing of text, but also source code, image links, captions, and so on, but most importantly it provides an insight into how a machine learns from our book in contrast to what you might have learnt.
-Here we come back to one of of main objectives for the book, i.e. exploring some of the similarities and differences between human, and machine reading and writing: what we refer to as aesthetic programming.
+Here we return to one of of main objectives for the book, i.e. exploring some of the similarities and differences between human, and machine reading and writing: what we refer to as aesthetic programming.

 ![ch10_7](ch10_6.png)